ringcentral/ringcentral-add-in-framework-js/template/[OAuth_AWS]README.md

 ### 1.1.
 Host client with server static host

-It's not recommended, but if you want to have a easier deployment without hosting client files on a separated place (eg. via CDN), you could choose to add following code in `src/server/index.js`
+It's not recommended, but if you want to have a easier deployment without hosting client files on a separated place (eg. via CDN, [Github Pages](https://pages.github.com/) etc.), you could choose to add following code in `src/server/index.js`

 ```javascript
 // static host client code